ObaraOrg/obara_lab/documentation/structuring_and_workflow.md

 <!-- /TOC -->

+---

+## Note

 - This project is structured in a way that separates scripts, `installations_scripts`, `productivity_scripts`, `py_analysis_scripts`, `py_input_generation_scripts` (with the `nuclear_lib` ) and documentation.
 - The installations scripts, productivity scripts are straight forward scripts related to our lab research, as to streamline analysis and general waste of time.

-- The important part are the python scripts, most of them are dependent on the `nuclear_lib`  folder for function references to work properlly.
+- The important part are the python scripts, most of them are dependent on the `nuclear_lib`  folder for function references to work properly.

 - The alternative that is to use the [python_scripts_nolib](python_scripts_no_lib), or you just paste the script and the entire `nuclear_lib` folder inside the folders you need.